SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 ## Endpoint/Fleet Management

 Senteon Users can observe and manage their fleet of Endpoints in Command Center.
 When Senteon Agent is installed on an Endpoint, it will register itself with Senteon Master and Command Center.
-Once registered, it will appear in Command Center under the relevant Managed Account.
+Once registered, it will appear in Command Center under the relevant Managed Account and Endpoint Type (Windows 10 Standalone, Domain Member, Unknown).

+The main `Endpoints` tab will display a listing of all Endpoints no matter what type they are.
+The sub-tabs will display a listing of all Endpoints of the specified type, and allow you to setup and modify those Endpoints.

-**Location:** `Managed Account Console > Endpoints (tab) > Endpoints (page)`
+**Location:** `Managed Account Console > Endpoints (Endpoint Type) > Endpoints (page)`

 <img src="../images/endpoints.PNG" width="750">